Genki-S/tmux-watch/README.md

 - exit with 42 ("stop watching"): `tmux-watch` will exit with status 0
 - exit with other status ("something went wrong"): `tmux-watch` will exit with status returned from your program

+The scripts in this repository are fairly small.
+Please read the scripts to learn the exact behavior.
+`man tmux` is also your friend.

 ## Difference with `watch`

 tmux-watch provides following features, which cannot be achieved with pure `watch`: